Travelling from Podgorica to Split is a Journey – To Say the Least!

 First, we crossed the border leaving Montenegro.
 Everyone had to leave the bus and line up at the checkpoint to have our passports checked and stamped.
 The border guards were pretty nice and nobody had any issues.
 Like we said, there were less than 20 people on the bus overall, so it didn’t take forever.
 But again, just in case – make sure to plan some time for delays if you continue your journey after Dubrovnik.

 Then we drove for approx. 5 minutes and reached another border point – this one was for entering Croatia.
 Once again, everyone had to leave the bus and line up in front of the checkpoint.
 We all got through just fine and didn’t have any problems.
 Having not been used to land border crossings anymore since we generally fly between countries or travel within the Schengen Zone, these crossings were definitely an experience.
-We arrived in Dubrovnik pretty much right on time.
+We arrived in Dubrovnik pretty much right on time – and you can read up on things to do in Dubrovnik if you are sticking around.

 Travelling From Dubrovnik to Split